JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 #### return codes:

-- 124 - CSF has not been enabled ' -csf ' (required). this is a component
-- 125 - CSF allow file does not exist.
+- 87 - CSF allow file does not exist.

 #### examples: